ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - Are there noticeable trends in the average ratings of different genres?
     - Which movies have the highest average ratings?
     - Do movies with English language generally receive higher average ratings compared to movies in other languages?

-4. How do characters contribute to the overall performance and success of RSVP Movies' productions?
-    - Which characters have consistently performed well in terms of box office success?
-    - Are there specific characters associated with high-rated movies?

-5. How do the directors impact the success of RSVP Movies' films?
-    - How do different directors contribute to the overall success of RSVP Movies' films?
-    - What is the distribution of box office performance across different directors?

-6. How does movie duration contribute to the success of RSVP Movies' productions?
+4. How does movie duration contribute to the success of RSVP Movies' productions?
     - Have movies become longer or shorter over time?
     - Are high performing genres associated with longer or shorter movies?
     - Are movies from specific regions consistently longer or shorter?
     - Do viewers tend to prefer shorter or longer movies?

+5. How do characters contribute to the overall performance and success of RSVP Movies' productions?
+    - What are the details of the top performing actors?
+    - What are the details of the top performing actresses
+    - Are there any actors/actresses who consistently appear in top-rated movies?

+6. How do the directors impact the success of RSVP Movies' films?
+    - What are the details of the top performing directors?
+    - How do different directors contribute to the overall success of RSVP Movies' films?